FreeMasen/wasm_tutorial/docs/steps/04-hello-world-library.md

 ```
 <div class="explain">
 <p>
-Rust's syntax can seem strange if you are coming from most other languages, so what does all of that mean up there.
+Rust's syntax can seem strange if you are coming from a dynamically typed languages, so what does all of that mean up there.
 </p>
 <p>
 We use the keyword <code>pub</code> to make sure that this function will be available from outside of our library and then the keyword <code>fn</code> which is short for function.
 Next we give our function a name and then define any parameters, that part shouldn't be all that strange.
 Our arguments are going to be defined with a name then a colon and then the type, if you have more than one parameter you can just separate them with a comma like you would expect.
 The last thing to add to complete a function signature is the return type, to do this we use the thin arrow (<code>-></code>) followed by the type the function returns, if you aren't returning anything you can omit this part (no need to return <code>void</code> or anything like that).
 One of the strangest looking things about rust functions is that return values are the last line of a function's body with no semi-colon.
 So looking over the above code, we have two functions: <code>generate_custom_greeting</code> will take in a string and then replace the curly braces in "Hello, {}!" with the argument and returns the result, while <code>generate_greeting</code> will use <code>generate_custom_greeting</code> to create the string "Hello, world!" and return that.